Department of Asian Studies

 “Ise monogatari-e: sôzô-teki na mohô to seiji-teki na tôyô” (“Tales of Ise Pictures: Creative Copying and Political Stealing”), 27th International Conference on Japanese Literature, National Institute of Japanese Literature, Nov.
 14, 2003.

-“Waka no Gendaigo-yaku to Hon’yaku: Ise monogatari o chûshin ni” (Translation and Modern Japanese Translations of Japanese Poetry), 21st Century Center of Excellence (COE) Program, “Humanities’ Interface” International Japanese Literature Symposium, Osaka, March 16, 2003.
+“Waka no Gendaigo-yaku to Hon’yaku: Ise monogatari o chûshin ni” (Translation and Modern Japanese Translations of Japanese Poetry, Focusing on the Tales of Ise ), 21st Century Center of Excellence (COE) Program, “Humanities’ Interface” International Japanese Literature Symposium, Osaka, March 16, 2003.

 “The Turn Towards Reception: Reception History and Illustrations,” “Historical Consciousness, Historiography and Modern Japanese Values,” a meeting held in conjunction with the International Symposium of the International Research Center for Japanese Studies, Kyoto (Nichibun-ken) Banff, Alberta, October 30 – November 4, 2002.

 “Class and Comedy: Moronobu and Narihira,” “Early Ukiyo-e: New Perspectives” symposium, Organised by Royal Academy of Arts, London/Sainsbury Institute for the Study of Japanese Arts and Cultures in conjunction with the exhibition ‘The Dawn of the Floating World’ School of Oriental and African Studies, 2-3 February 2002.